kshinoz98/Engineering_4_Notebook/README.md

 ### Reflection

-This application of acceleration due to gravity is very neat, because is not necessary to measure whether the board is tilted, but
+This application of acceleration due to gravity is very neat, because it is not necessary to measure whether the board is tilted, but whether the z axis acceleration is above a certain level.
+I had a bit of trouble with that concept, because my original code used the x and y values being higher instead of the z acceleration being lower, but I looked at Matthew's code and realized that wasn't necessary.
+In the end, this is a bit inaccurate because z acceleration can be caused by just shaking the Pico up and down, but for this application it seems to work.
+The battery was suprisingly easy to use, but it is a bit scary that if I connect it to the wrong pin, it'll just fry the board.

 &nbsp;

 ## Onshape_Assignment_Template